freme-project/freme-docker/README.md

 ### Requirements

+- Unix (We would recomend Debian);
+- Docker;
+- At least 24GB of RAM;
+- At least 200GB of disk space;

 ### Install steps

 In order to install FREME-NER in your own server, please follow the next steps

+If you are running a non Debian distribution,

 - [Install docker](https://docs.docker.com/engine/installation/) and [docker compose](https://docs.docker.com/compose/);
 - Clone this repository ;